Azure/azure-rest-api-specs/specification/workloads/resource-manager/Microsoft.Workloads/SAPDiscoverySites/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for workloads.
+This is the AutoRest configuration file for Migration Discovery for SAP.

 ## Getting Started